La Maison Montignac. Heated pool, Games, View. Near Bordeaux, Bergerac SW France

 - Walk to village

 La Maison Montignac is a tastefully converted large stone barn complete with a private heated swimming pool that is fenced, gated and alarmed to provide extra security for young children.
-A well equipped games room and private clay tennis court offer plenty to keep guests of all ages entertained.
+A well-equipped games room and private clay tennis court offer plenty to keep guests of all ages entertained.
 Near Bordeaux, Bergerac, Saint Emilion and the Dordogne in south west France.

 Monsegur has a selection of shops, bars, restaurants and a traditional weekly market every Friday morning.
 There are also vibrant weekly night markets every Wednesday in the peak summer months.
 La Choco-Latine boulangerie run by Stephanie and Mickael produces artisan bread, fine French patisserie and chocolates on-site is a favourite of the owners and came 2nd in the 2019 national “La Meilleure Boulangerie de France” competition.